-Ssuuna Benjamine from Uganda was awarded the Third Prize in 2020 for her essay: The Seed of the Little Dove
+Benjamin Ssuuna from Uganda was awarded the Third Prize in 2020 for his essay: The Seed of the Little Dove

 In a peaceful world lived an initially peaceful community of doves which was hit by a catastrophe.
 Deforestation made the doves lose their habitat.
 They started fighting against each other over territories and many died.
 In a small dove family lived a dove in his youth.
 “My son,” wailed his dying mother, “take this mustard seed and plant it.
 It will grow into a big tree which will yield seeds.
 Take them and plant more trees.
 Soon the remaining generation will have more shelter and fighting will cease.”